Showing posts with label Thi. Janaki Raman. Show all posts

 “Who’s that?”

-“He came here yesterday early morning, probably from Prayag.
+“He came here yesterday early in the morning, probably from Prayag.
 His name is Duraiyappa.
 He has gone to the temple to see the puja.”

 “Duraiyappa…?”
-Chinna Swamy’s head span as if a thunderbolt had descended on it.
+Chinna Swamy’s head spun as if a thunderbolt had descended on it.

 “Yes”